Intrauterine Device (IUD) Overview

-The IUD has been around for many years.
-It stands for intrauterine device, and is a method of birth control preferred by women across the U.S. It is a device that is designed for insertion into the uterus so that once in place, changes occur within the uterus that prevents fertilization of the egg, or damaging or killing nearby sperm.
+The IUD has been around for many years in the Plano, Frisco and Dallas, Texas area.
+It stands for intrauterine device, and is a method of birth control preferred by women across the U.S. It is a device that is designed for insertion by a physician at Women’s Specialists of Plano into the uterus so that once in place, changes occur within the uterus that prevents fertilization of the egg, or damaging or killing nearby sperm.

 What is an IUD?